Cotton ceiling

 The cotton ceiling is a metaphor for the perceived marginalization or desexualization of trans women in queer erotic communities.
 It has been used to describe a "tendency by cisgender lesbians to outwardly include and support trans women, but draw the line at considering ever having sex with them."
-The phrase is derived from the term glass ceiling, a description of how women can advance to a certain level in business but are often held back from any further promotion or true seniority by sexism.
+The phrase is derived from the term glass ceiling, a description of how women can advance to a certain level in business but are supposedly held back from any further promotion or true seniority by sexism.

 Definition

 The term cotton ceiling (an analogy with the glass ceiling and cotton underwear) was coined in 2012 by transgender porn actress Drew DeVeaux, referring to the feeling of being invisible as a trans woman in queer sexual spaces.

 Natalie Reed writes that the "cotton ceiling" refers to the way trans women are perceived and represented:

 For example, trans men are often openly regarded as being sexy and hot within queer communities, being the subject of things like calendars and pin-ups and erotica.
 Trans women, on the other hand, are almost never permitted acknowledgment or representation in such communities as sexual beings.
 We carry a sort of image of being stuffy, boring, slightly icky, and ultimately eunuch-like things.
 We're allowed into the parties, but we sit quiet and lonely in the corner.
 This ends up being a problem not in that we're desperately eager to be sexually objectified (we get enough of that from the straight cis male world), but that this act of conceptualizing us as de-sexed and unfuckable is directly attached to larger systems of oppression, dehumanization and invalidation we face.